 One small thing is Vietnamese elders really like to show their hospitality by picking up the best food and place into the guest’s bowl, especially when the guest is younger.
 By no way should you return the food picked for you to the plate or refuse it by taking it away or putting into someone else’s bowl?
 This is considered very offensive and rude.
 If you don’t like it, let it stay in your bowl the whole time.

 On the table

 Eating with a Vietnamese family is pretty much a communal experience.
-In the past, bamboo mat was where the meal took place.
+In the past, the bamboo mat was where the meal took place.
 People place the mat on the floor and sit on it to eat.
-The method is very different to European countries where people sit on chairs and use table.
+The method is very different from European countries where people sit on chairs and use the table.
 Nowadays, in cities and most middle-class to upper families, chairs and table have become common now.
-But when there is a feast, everyone prefer to sit on a bamboo mat, on the floor.
+But when there is a feast, everyone prefers to sit on a bamboo mat, on the floor.

-Whole family will sit in circle around the banquet of dishes with a bowl and a pair of chopsticks prepared for each eater instead of plate and fork as in western countries.
+The whole family will sit in a circle around the banquet of dishes with a bowl and a pair of chopsticks prepared for each eater instead of plate and fork as in western countries.
 Often there are no spoon and napkin served.
-The head of the family sits next to the guest while mother or eldest daughter is in charge of serving rice.
+The head of the family sits next to the guest while the mother or eldest daughter is in charge of serving rice.

 Usually, the meal is finished when all the food on the table is gone.
 The members don’t leave when others still eating but they stay and talk.
 Vietnamese always encourage you to eat more even when you are full.
 Or if you are the last person to finish, do not mind it, the host loves it when their guests eat a lot and they will keep you company even after the dessert is served.

-We hope that out article will help you understand Vietnamese culture better and even give you more confidence to dine with the locals comfortably.
+We hope that our article will help you understand Vietnamese culture better and even give you more confidence to dine with the locals comfortably.